U.S. Open: Former two-time Grand Slam champions battle through to fourth round

 Same with Halep, who fought through a marathon first-set tiebreaker and eventually beat Elena Rybakina 7-6 (11), 4-6, 6-3 to reach the U.S. Open fourth round for the first time since 2016.

+Daniil Medvedev had a much easier time, as he has the entire first week.
+The No. 2 seed and 2019 runner-up beat Pablo Andujar 6-0, 6-4, 6-3 and has dropped just 22 games in three rounds.

-Both players have been finalists at the Australian Open, also played on a hard court.
-But the U.S. Open had proven a more difficult puzzle for both.
+Both Muguruza and Halep have been finalists at the Australian Open, also played on a hard court.
+But the U.S. Open had proven a more difficult puzzle for both – more difficult than Halep even realized.

+She said during her interview on the court after the match that it was good to be playing this late in the U.S. Open for the first time in three years.
+Her brother sent her a message saying it was actually two years longer.

 Halep had lost in the first round in both 2017 and 2018 – the latter the first time that had happened to the No. 1 seed in the first round at the U.S. Open – and her success this time was tough to expect after she missed Wimbledon and the French Open with a calf injury.